tjcsl/cslbot/README.md

 To add a module place a <mod>.py file in the commands dir.
 The file must contain a method that is decorated with the @Command decorator;
 this is used in the form ```@Command(['command_name_1', 'command_name_2'], ['arg_required_1', 'arg_required_2'])```.
-The file will only be run if it is marked executable.
+The file will only be run if it is added to helpers/groups.cfg.

 Steam